 The players now will have control over the resolution, in that the PlayStation Now owners can adjust the resolution by choosing either the 720p or the 1080p definition (depending on its availability in the game they are playing).
 The update will also include a new streaming connection test which enables the players to identify and troubleshoot any problems they might have with their connection.

 The new update also adds a new feature called “Automatic capture of personal best videos”.
 If a player beats their own record, a video clip of the action will be recorded automatically.
 The captured video will be stored in the Media Gallery.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The blog post also mentions, “The PS5 September Update adds support for players to experience 3D audio through their built-in TV speakers.”
 This feature was available to the players already but its function was limited to headsets only.
 This feature comes with the ability to transform standard two-channel TV speaker audio into 3D audio.

-For anyone to access the M.2 SSD, they need to ensure that their NVMe SSD meets the minimum criteria.
+Anyone who can access the M.2 SSD must ensure that their NVMe SSD meets the minimum criteria.
 After the installation is complete, the players can choose to transfer the game folder to the M.2 SSD.
 This will ensure that players can minimize the time spent on data transfer to focus on their gaming.
 However, a few sources have mentioned that some games are still experiencing lag, and the gameplay is not as smooth as was expected.
 But surely Sony will fix this issue as soon as they take notice of this problem.